$\Gamma$-convergence and stochastic homogenization for functionals in the $\mathcal{A}$-free setting: Acknowledgements

 \section{Acknowledgements}

+The authors thank Jean-Fran\c cois Babadjian for the proof of Theorem~\ref{th:Babadjian}, which provides the integral representation of \(F\) without assuming a \(p\)-Lipschitz continuity.
 The authors thank the hospitality of the Center of Nonlinear Analysis (CNA) at Carnegie Mellon University (Pittsburgh, USA) and of Erwin Schr\"odinger International Institute for Mathematics and Physics (Vienna, Austria).

 The research of Gianni Dal Maso was partially supported by the National Research Project PRIN 2022J4FYNJ ``Variational methods for stationary and evolution problems with singularities and interfaces'' funded by the Italian Ministry of University and Research.
-Gianni Dal Maso is member of GNAMPA of INdAM.
+When this paper was written, Gianni Dal Maso was member of GNAMPA of INdAM.

 The research of Rita Ferreira was partially supported by King Abdullah University of Science and Technology (KAUST) baseline funds and KAUST OSR-CRG2021-4674.

 The research of Irene Fonseca was partially supported by the National Science Foundation (NSF) under grants DMS-2108784, DMS-2205627, and DMS-2343490.